tonyspiro/react-es6-app-example/readme.md

 React ES6 Browser Sync Example
 ===
 This is a simple example app that pulls information from a github user account from a username.
-It is built using the following tools:
+It is built using the following:

 1. [React in ES6](https://github.com/facebook/react)
 2. [Babel](https://github.com/babel/babel) for rendering ES6 and JSX to JS